 Advanced course on using Mplus

-If you already know how to analyze your data in Mplus, but want to learn more about what you are actually doing, or if you want to know more about complex analyses, this course is for you.
-The course consists of in-depth lectures, lectures discussing complex models, and one day on Bayesian analyses.
+If you already know how to analyze your data in Mplus, but want to learn more about what you are actually doing, or if you want to know more about advanced longitudinal analyses, this course is for you.
+The course consists of in-depth lectures on the fundamentals of Mplus and advanced longitudinal models.
+Unique of this year’s course is the one-day workshop with guest lecturers Bengt Muthén and Tihomir Asparouhov (from Mplus), and the Mplus users meeting as the closing day of the course.

 After registration we will ask you to briefly describe your SEM and Mplus experience as well as your expectations from this course, in order to see whether this is the right course for you.